 Corruption erodes economic freedom by introducing insecurity and coercion into economic relations.
 Of greatest concern is the systemic corruption of government institutions and decision-making by such practices as bribery, extortion, nepotism, cronyism, patronage, embezzlement, and graft.
-The lack of government integrity caused by such practices reduces public trust and economic vitality by increasing the costs of economic activity.
+The lack of government integrity that such practices cause reduces public trust and economic vitality by increasing the costs of economic activity.

-The score for this component is derived by averaging scores for the following five sub-factors, all of which are weighted equally:
+The score for this component is derived by averaging scores for the following three sub-factors, all of which are weighted equally: